lucasdekam/appa/README.md

 Miscellaneous code I use in my research.

-(Appa is the flying bison in the series *Avatar: The Last Airbender* and speeds up the journey of the Avatar by flying rather than walking.)
+(Appa is a pet flying bison in the series *Avatar: The Last Airbender*.
+He speeds up the journey of the Avatar by flying him and his friends around.)

-Icon credit: *rufftoon* on [DeviantArt](https://www.deviantart.com/rufftoon/art/Appa-Icon-46208689)
+Icon by *rufftoon* on [DeviantArt](https://www.deviantart.com/rufftoon/art/Appa-Icon-46208689)

 ## Setting up LAMMPS simulations
 The `appa.lammps` module sets up LAMMPS simulations with MACE (and could be extended for use with other interatomic potentials).
 Example: